rasterio/rasterio/docs/cli.rst

 Shoot the GeoJSON into a Leaflet map using geojsonio-cli by typing ``rio bounds tests/data/RGB.byte.tif | geojsonio``.

 calc
 ----

+Added in 0.19

-The calc command reads files as arrays, evaluates lisp-like expressions in their context, and writes the result as a new file.
+The ``calc`` command reads files as arrays, evaluates lisp-like expressions in their context, and writes the result as a new file.
 Members of the numpy module and arithmetic and logical operators are available builtin functions and operators.
 It is intended for simple calculations; any calculations